There are three types of service-connection 1) Direct 2) Presumptive and 3) Secondary service-connection.

 Reduction in current awards:

 If you are already receiving disability compensation from VA for a disability or disabilities and the VA wants to reduce those awards, the VA will send you a “proposal to reduce” letter showing the proposed action (Proposed rating they want to assign and the effective date of the reduction).
 This is just a proposal and cannot be appealed.
 Once you receive a “proposal to reduce,” you have 60 days from the date of that proposal to submit any additional evidence to the Regional Office stating why you think your evaluation shouldn’t be reduced.
 After the 60 day period is up, a RVSR will make a decision whether to actually reduce the award(s) or maintain the current rating as is.
 Once the RVSR makes a decision, they will send you a rating decision detailing their decision.
-If the RVSR decides to reduce the award(s), then the veteran has the one year period to submit a Notice of Disagreement (NOD) to start the appeals process, which is outlined above.
+If the RVSR decides to reduce the award(s), then the veteran has the one year period to appeal that decision by choosing of the options noted above.

 If you want to make the VA hold off on reducing the monetary amount on the proposed date, you can file a request for a hearing.
 This must be done in writing within 30 days of receiving the “Proposal to Reduce.”
 Once you have submitted a request for a hearing (just a simple letter as there is no prescribed form) the VA cannot reduce the evaluation on the proposed date until the hearing is held, regardless of how long it takes to have that hearing.